-- 21. Remote reactivation of a satellite buoy at sea shall only occur in the following circumstances: to assist in the recovery of a beached FAD; after a temporary deactivation during the closure period; or transfer of ownership while the FAD is at sea.
+- 24. Remote reactivation of a satellite buoy at sea shall only occur in the following circumstances: to assist in the recovery of a beached FAD; after a temporary deactivation during the closure period; or transfer of ownership while the FAD is at sea.
 CPCs shall report, or require their vessels to report, any remote reactivation to the Secretariat using the specific data fields indicated in Annex III.
-The reports shall be submitted at monthly intervals with a time delay of at least 60 days, but no longer than 90 days after the remote reactivation. - 22.
-The Ad Hoc Working Group on FADs shall recommend to the SAC for its consideration at its meeting in 2022 at the latest, advice to further develop the use of biodegradable materials in FADs, including a definition and criteria for biodegradable FADs, or FADs with designs and materials that pose less risk to the environment. - 23.
-The IATTC scientific staff and the Working Group on FADs will also, to the extent possible, review the variation in levels of aggregation, mortality, change in fishing strategy, and durability of FADs built with biodegradable materials or with designs and materials that present less risk for the environment.
-These results will also be presented at the 13th meeting of the Scientific Advisory Committee and the 99th meeting of the Commission to determine adjustments to the active FAD limits for vessels switching to biodegradable FADs. - 24.
+The reports shall be submitted at monthly intervals with a time delay of at least 60 days, but no longer than 90 days after the remote reactivation. - 25.
+The IATTC scientific staff and the Working Group on FADs will also, to the extent possible, review the variation in levels of aggregation, mortality, change in fishing strategy, and durability of FADs built with biodegradable materials or with designs and materials that present less risk for the environment. - 26.
 In order to support the work of the IATTC scientific staff in analyzing the impact of FAD fisheries, while protecting business confidential data, CPCs shall report, or require their vessels to report, daily information on all active FADs to the Secretariat.
 The information provided shall be identical in form and content to the raw satellite buoy data provided by the buoy manufacturers to the original users (i.e., vessels and vessel administrators), as specified in the Annex IV of this Resolution.
 Reporting shall occur at monthly intervals and with a time delay of at least 60 days, but no longer than 90 days.
-The IATTC scientific staff and Working Group on FADs shall recommend to the Scientific Advisory Committee and the Commission for consideration at its 2022 meeting, a protocol for the use by third parties of the data provided pursuant to this paragraph, in protection of the confidentiality of the data. - 25.
-In order to provide the IATTC scientific staff with valuable information to feed their work, starting in 2023 CPCs shall report, or require their vessels to report to the IATTC, utilizing a format to be developed by the IATTC staff and approved by the Commission, complete VMS data for all vessels required to carry VMS pursuant to Resolution C-14-02.
-The information reported to the Secretariat shall include, at a minimum, the information specified in Paragraphs 2(a) of and 2(b) of that Resolution.
-Where the flag CPC requires more frequent polling rates,